 Calendar Year Deductibles.
-Each year, you will be responsible for satisfying the member's Calendar Year Deductible before we begin to pay benefits.
+Each year, you will be responsible for satisfying the member's Calendar Year Deductible before benefits are paid for medical or prescription drug benefits.
 If members of an enrolled family pay deductible expense in a year equal to the Family Deductible, the Calendar Year Deductible for all family members will be considered to have been met.

-Participating Providers and Other Health Care Providers.
-Covered charges up to the maximum allowed amount for the services of participating providers and other health care providers will be applied to the participating provider and other health care provider Calendar Year and Family Deductibles.
-When these deductibles are met, however, we will pay benefits only for the services of participating providers and other health care providers.
-We will not pay any benefits for non-participating providers unless the separate non-participating provider Calendar Year or Family Deductible (as applicable) is met.
+Participating Providers Participating Pharmacies and Other Health Care Providers.
+Only covered charges up to the maximum allowed amount for the services of participating providers participating pharmacies and other health care providers will be applied to the participating provider participating pharmacy and other health care provider Calendar Year Deductibles.
+When these deductibles are met, however, the plan will pay benefits only for the services of participating providers participating pharmacies and other health care providers.
+The plan will not pay any benefits for non-participating providers unless the separate non-participating provider and non-participating pharmacy Calendar Year Deductibles (as applicable) are met.

-Non-Participating Providers.
-Covered charges up to the maximum allowed amount for the services of non-participating providers will be applied to the non-participating provider Calendar Year and Family Deductibles.
-We will pay benefits for the services of non-participating providers only when the applicable non-participating provider deductible is met.
+Non-Participating Providers and Non-Participating Pharmacies.
+Only covered charges up to the maximum allowed amount for the services of non-participating providers and non-participating pharmacies will be applied to the non-participating provider and non-participating pharmacy Calendar Year Deductibles.
+The plan will pay benefits for the services of non-participating providers and non-participating pharmacies only when the applicable non-participating provider and non-participating pharmacy deductible is met.

 Prior Plan Calendar Year Deductibles.
-If you were covered under the prior plan any amount paid during the same calendar year toward your Calendar Year Deductible under the prior plan, will be applied toward your Calendar Year Deductible under this plan; provided that, such payments were for charges that would be covered under this plan.
+If you were covered under the prior plan any amount paid during the same calendar year toward your calendar year deductible under the prior plan, will be applied toward your Calendar Year Deductible under this plan; provided that, such payments were for charges that would be covered under this plan.